greencloudcomputing/docs/docs/api/function.md

 ## List By Tag

 :::info
 Use this endpoint to get a list of functions by tag.
 Note that you need to pass the tag you are interested in as a query parameter.
-We introduced Tags into Green Cloud as a means to be able to better manage your Green Cloud assets.
+We introduced Tags into GreenCloud as a means to be able to better manage your GreenCloud assets.
 Please see the Tag documentation for more details.
 :::

 #### Endpoint